 A Break From Screen Time

-When a child’s face is constantly buried in a screen, the lines between fantasy and reality can become blurred and that child can lose sight of who they are and what they bring to the world.
+When a child’s face is constantly buried in a screen, they miss out on nurturing real-life experiences.
 Enjoying a fun-filled social week away from screens will reinforce the importance of real-life interactions with kids their own age while boosting their self-esteem in the process.